skytreader/PyGame-Objects/README.md

 If you look at the code, this is a very simple version of what I originally had in mind; maybe, some other time, for some other iteration of PyGame Objects.
 If you look at my commit history, yes, this was supposed to be a clone of Plants vs Zombies, but it ended up as a simple shoot-em-up.

 # Git Organization
-Documentation is at the wiki though it is not very comprehensive; the inline docs will be far more informative.
+Documentation is at the wiki.
 My todo list I made as issues.
+I am currently working to make the documentation comprehensive (no more peeking at the framework code!).
+However, something I was not able to forsee is that, the documentation for Milestone 1 and for the code at the repo head has been mixed at the wiki.
+Fortunately, they are not yet that different from each other and when and where they differ, it is easy to note.
+In the near future, I plan to include markdown files of the docs along with the code.